-At a committee meeting, the chair may recognize a House member who is not a committee member, or a member of the Senate, to provide information to the committee.
+At a committee meeting, the chair may recognize a senator or a House member who is not a committee member to provide information to the committee.
 Such recognition is solely within the discretion of the chair and not subject to appeal by that member (Rule 4, sec.
 23A).